veralizeth/retail-web-page/README.md

-# Retail store StackLine
+# Retail store Metrics

 This project was created using React and TypeScript.

 A couple of tests also ensure the data is being fetched correctly.

 Please let me know if you have any comments or feedback.

 ### To Run the project Locally, run the following commands.